22euai048/kovai.co_task/README.md

 Some services have lots of ups and downs : these are hard for the model to predict.

 INSIGHT 3:
-Graph compares how long each service “remembers” a shock — a sudden spike or drop in demand.
+Graph compares how long each service “remembers” a shock: a sudden spike or drop in demand.
 Each service has:
 A grey dot = No memory baseline at 0
 A purple dot = its actual AR(1) shock memory value